Monday, 6 August 2018

 - Relaxation/Swedish Massage (Australian Institute of Applied Sciences) 2011

 - Sports Massage (Australian Institute of Applied Sciences) 2011

 Reflexology Practitioner (Queensland School of Reflexology - with Heather Edwards) 2000

 - including Ingham Method

 Post Graduate Courses & Workshops:

 - Cranial Sacral Method (Dr. Martine Faure-Alderson) 2006

-- Acupressure and other protocols for Sinus/Sinusitis (Vera Emmi)
+- Acupressure and other Protocols (and more) for Sinus/Sinusitis (Vera Emmi) 2016

 - Maternity Reflexology (Suzanne Enzer, Lyndall Mollart) 2017